Azure/terraform-azurerm-avm-res-cdn-profile/README.md

   - `host_name` - (Required) The host name of the domain.
 The host\_name field must be the FQDN of your domain.
   - `tls` - (Required) A tls block as defined below : -
     - `certificate_type` - (Optional) Defines the source of the SSL certificate.
 Possible values include 'CustomerCertificate' and 'ManagedCertificate'.
 Defaults to 'ManagedCertificate'.
-    - `minimum_tls_version` - (Optional) TLS protocol version that will be used for Https.
-Possible values include 'TLS10' and 'TLS12'.
-Defaults to 'TLS12'.
     - `cdn_frontdoor_secret_key` - (Optional) Key of the Front Door Secret object.
 This is required when certificate\_type is 'CustomerCertificate'.
   Example Input: